 NASA has kept the world on its toes.
 From Apollo to Chandra to Viking, and all of the space exploration in between, NASA's entire history has been step after giant step for mankind.
 The organization was established in 1958 by President Dwight D. Eisenhower to encourage peaceful applications in space science.
 Since then, NASA has led the vast majority of US space missions.
 Throughout these decades, NASA has launched many an exciting and revolutionary mission, from winning the space race to launching numerous unmanned missions for observational purposes.
 As man looks from the most exciting NASA space missions and exploration towards colonization, more and more privately held space companies are popping up to complement NASA's work.
 With Elon Musk's SpaceX releasing the first privately funded, liquid-propellant rocket to reach orbit and working towards enabling people to live on other planets, it seems that the future of space travel may be more privately run than governmental.
 However, as we move forward, it is important to look back and see how far NASA has brought us with the most exciting NASA space missions.

 The Pioneer Spacecraft missions were a series of eight missions managed by the Pioneer Project Office at NASA.
 They were designed to operate in space for at least six months.
 Pioneer 11, while flying by Jupiter, obtained images of the Great Red Spot and determined the mass of Jupiter's moon, Callisto.
 Pioneer 10 and 11 are the best known of the Pioneer missions because of their exploration of the outer planets and for leaving our solar system.
 Both Pioneer 10 and Pioneer 11 carry a golden plaque, depicting a man and a woman and information about the origin and the creators of the probes, should they be located by extraterrestrials.

 Voyager 1 and Voyager 2 are two robotic probes that are used to study the outer solar system.
 Their original missions were to study the planetary systems of Jupiter and Saturn.
-Voyager 2 continued to Uranus and Neptune.
+Voyager 2's expedition continued to Uranus and Neptune.
 Its flyby of Neptune uncovered three complete rings and six unknown moons, as well as a planetary magnetic field.
 Voyager 2 is one of the most exciting NASA space mission because it is still the only spacecraft to have visited the two known ice giants in our solar system.
 Their missions have been extended three times and continue to collect useful scientific data.

 The Wilkinson Microwave Anisotropy Probe measured the differences across the sky in the temperature of the cosmic microwave background, which is the heat radiating from the Big Bang.
 WMAP was launched on June 30, 2001 from Florida.
 After nine years of operation, it was switched off in 2010.
 The measurements it took played an important role in establishing the current Standard Model of Cosmology.